The C.P.C./P.I. Service Committee of the Tri-County Intergroup

-The Cooperation with the Professional Community (CPC) Committee: Providing Information on Alcohol Use Disorder in Raleigh
+The Cooperation with the Professional Community (C.P.C.)
+Committee:

 - Presentations for high school teachers and students explaining AA’s alcoholism definition and alcoholism recovery program in Raleigh and the Triangle